 Valid car insurance is not just insurance that has not expired but must also contain accurate, up-to-date information.
 This is important as it enables one to settle the claim easily with minimum trouble.

-In order to ensure that the policy term is accurate at all times, one will have to incorporate changes, modifications made to the car during the policy term through an endorsement.
+In order to ensure that the policy term is accurate at all times, one will have to incorporate changes, modifications made to the car during the car insurance policy term through an endorsement.

 The endorsement in insurance refers to an addendum in one’s existing policy incorporated due to change, modifications in the policy.
 It is written evidence of an agreed change, modification to the policy.
 The credentials of the policy are recorded in detail on this endorsement.